fabiofenoglio/lelo-f1-web-sdk/README.md

 # LELO F1 SDK Web Bluetooth Client

-### WARNING: THIS PROJECT IS STILL NOT COMPATIBLE WITH THE NEWER VERSION OF THE DEVICE (F1S V2) AS BLE SPECIFICATIONS HAVE NOT YET BEEN RELEASED FROM THE PRODUCER.
+### WARNING: COMPATIBILITY WITH THE NEWER VERSION OF THE DEVICE (F1S V2) IS WORK IN PROGRESS.
+PLEASE REACH OUT IF YOU ARE AVAILABLE FOR BETA TESTING.

-The original and official repository with sample code for Android and iOS as well as BLE specifications can be found at [https://github.com/LELO-Devs/F1s-SDK](https://github.com/LELO-Devs/F1s-SDK).
+The original and official repository with sample code for Android and iOS as well as BLE specifications can be found at:

+- [BLE-Specs.md](https://github.com/LELO-Devs/F1S-SDK/blob/master/BLE-Specs.md) for the original F1s (first version)
+- [F1S-V2-SPEC.md](https://github.com/LELO-Devs/F1S-SDK/blob/master/F1S-V2-SPEC.md) for the F1sV2 (second release)

 This is an unofficial vanilla JavaScript client based on the new Web Bluetooth API.

 ### PLEASE NOTE: this project evolved into the newer and more powerful HUB prototype that you can check out  on [github.com/fabiofenoglio/lelo-f1-hub](https://github.com/fabiofenoglio/lelo-f1-hub)